lensesio/stream-reactor/kafka-connect-jms/README.md

 ## Kafka Connect JMS Sink

 A Kafka Sink Connector to write the records to JMS queue or topic.
-The connector takes the value from the Kafka Connect SinkRecor and puts it on the JMS topic/queue.
+The connector takes the value from the Kafka Connect SinkRecord and puts it on the JMS topic/queue.

 ## Prerequisites